 The financial statements have been prepared on the going concern basis.
 In considering the financial position of the Company, the Company has considered the forecasted operating and capital expenditures for the foreseeable future and cash flows relating to its financing.
-Forecasting those cash flows requires significant judgment when estimating expected operating expenditure, capital expenditure, expected monies to be received from potential farm - in partners and the continued support of the parent company.
+Forecasting those cash flows requires significant judgment when estimating expected operating expenditure, capital expenditure and the continued support of the parent company.